BJP-RSS only interested in power, working towards dividing country: Rahul Gandhi | Politics

 Addressing a Youth Congress programme virtually, Gandhi said, ''The BJP-RSS only want power and can do anything to get power.
 For power, they will burn Manipur, they will burn the entire country.
 They don't care about the sorrow and pain of the country.''
 Be it Haryana, Punjab or Uttar Pradesh, ''they will sell the entire country as they only want power,'' Gandhi alleged and added that for the Congress, this is the fight.

-''On one side, you are sitting and you have love for the country and whenever the country is hurt or its citizens are hurt, you will also get hurt and you will be sad.
-But they do not have any such feeling in their heart.
+''On one side, you are sitting and you have love for the country and whenever the country is hurt or its citizens are hurt, you will also feel hurt and you will be sad.
+But, they do not have any such feeling....
 The RSS-BJP people do not feel any pain.
-Because they do the work of dividing the country,'' he told the Indian Youth Congress workers.
+Because they do the work of dividing the country and have been doing it for centuries,'' he told the Indian Youth Congress workers.

+Addressing the ''Behtar Bharat Ki Buniyaad'' convention in Bengaluru virtually, Gandhi said the fight is between the BJP-RSS who are only interested in power and dividing the country and the Congress ideology of loving and caring people and uniting the country.

+''...you are the future of the Congress party, you have patriotism in your heart.
+When the country gets hurt, wherever it is, be it in Manipur, be it in Tamil Nadu, be it in Jammu and Kashmir, be it in Uttar Pradesh, be it anywhere, when the country gets hurt, any citizen of the country gets hurt, whether he is Hindu, Muslim, Sikh, Christian, Tamil speaking, Bengali speaking, your heart will hurt.
+You will be sad, you will not even know why the mood got spoiled.
+But there is no such thing in their heart,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)